YannickSchini/spacetraders/README.md

 ## Next steps

 Here are my next priorities, in no particular order:
-- Decouple our tests from our domain (see Chapter 5 of Cosmic Python) to allow future refactoring of our domain without too much impact on tests
+- Decouple our tests from our domain (see Chapter 5 of Cosmic Python) to allow future refactoring of our domain without too much impact on tests: the last entity our tests are still coupled to is the Waypoint.
+We introduced the System entity that should help us decouple it.
+We can now add a factory method returning an InMemorySystemRepository, and a method that adds a waypoint to a system, similar to what was done for the contracts.
 - Let's keep going forward in the tutorial, adding the buying of a ship, mining of the ore, etc.

 ## General presentation of the repository